MileHacker Logo

 Financial Planning

-Plan your budget based on your preferred travel style.
+Create a budget for your trip based on your preferred travel style.
 The official currency is the New Taiwan Dollar (NTD or TWD).
 Its symbol is NT$.
 The exchange rate fluctuates; approximately 1 USD equates to 32 NTD.
 Verify current rates prior to your travels.

 Currency & Exchange

-Currency exchange facilities are present at main financial institutions, like Bank of Taiwan or CTBC Bank, or at international airports like Taoyuan (TPE) and Kaohsiung (KHH).
-ATMs are broadly available across Taiwan, including in A Stunning Alpine lake's principal villages (Shuishe, Ita Thao).
+Currency exchange facilities are attend major banks, like Bank of Taiwan or CTBC Bank, or at international airports like Taoyuan (TPE) and Kaohsiung (KHH).
+ATMs are broadly available across Taiwan, including in A Magnificent Alpine lake's principal villages (Shuishe, Ita Thao).
 These ATMs recognize international debit plus bank cards.

 Tipping Culture

-• Tipping is generally not customary in Taiwan instead of anticipated.
+• Tipping is generally not customary in Taiwan and not anticipated.

 • Some higher-end restaurants might add a 10% service charge automatically.